vinefeeder/envied/README.md

 - DRM configuration
 - Advanced features and troubleshooting

-For guidance on creating services, see our [WIKI documentation](https://github.com/unshackle-dl/unshackle/wiki).
+For guidance on creating services, see their [WIKI documentation](https://github.com/unshackle-dl/unshackle/wiki).

 ## End User License Agreement

-unshackle and it's community pages should be treated with the same kindness as other projects.
+Envied, and it's community pages, should be treated with the same kindness as other projects.
 Please refrain from spam or asking for questions that infringe upon a Service's End User License Agreement.

 1. Do not use envied for any purposes of which you do not have the rights to do so.